Online Computer Science Degree Guide

-- Cisco Certified Network Professional (CCNP): Cisco’s professional network option is a slightly more demanding credential than the CCNA.
+Cisco's professional network option is a slightly more demanding credential than the CCNA.
 As a result, applicants must have certification at the associate level.
 The CCNP is divided into the same fields as the CCNA (minus the cyber ops and industrial options), and students must pass several exams per certification.
 Each exam is two hours and costs $200.
 The credential demonstrates to potential employers that you have high-level networking skills and experience.
-According to PayScale, the credential brings salaries that range from $69,000 to $120,000, depending upon seniority.
+According to PayScale, these certified professionals can earn nearly $96,000 per year.

-- CompTIA Network+: One of several other CompTIA exams, the Network+ credential requires proficiency in networking.
+One of several other CompTIA exams, the Network+ credential requires proficiency in networking.
 It shows potential employers that the holder can plan, implement, and maintain a wired or wireless network.
 The exam is 90 questions and takes 90 minutes to complete.
 The cost is $302.
-According to PayScale, salaries for Network+ certified IT personnel ranges from $51,000 to $70,000.
+According to PayScale, the average salary for Network+ certified IT personnel is nearly $66,000.

 A general-purpose computer language, C has become one of the most widely used programming languages.
 Known for writing operating systems, it's now used in a wide variety of industries.
 Many of the major tech companies use it create their products, and it's among the more common languages in IT.
 Anyone with aspirations in tech support must be familiar with it.

 Developed as a rival to Java, C# is a more modern object-oriented language commonly used to develop applications, websites, games, and mobile apps.
 Its use is widespread across industries.